Sunday, May 26, 2019

 Please claim your gear as soon as possible after you complete the race.
 At 1:30pm unclaimed gear will be transferred to the RunVermont office (One Main Street, Suite 304, Burlington).
 Items not claimed in one week will be donated to charity.

-Once you cross the finish line and have your finish line photo taken, Marathon and 2-person relay runners will receive a medal.
+Once you cross the finish line, Full Marathon and Half & Half Relay will receive a medal.
 A volunteer will hand you a foil blanket and a bottle of water for your short walk to runner services.
-As you exit the finish area follow signs to the Runner’s Food Tent, Reunion Area, and Gear Check.
-Marathoners may also visit the Massage Tent and Beer Tent in Waterfront Park.
+As you exit the finish area follow signs to the Runners’ Food Tent, Reunion Area, and Gear Check Pick -up.
+3-5 person Relay Runners will pick up their medals at the Timberlane Dental – Results Tent in Waterfront Park.
+Marathoners may also visit the Massage Tent.

 Meeting Family and Friends